Causal thinking for decision making on Electronic Health Records: why and how

+Figure \ref{fig:vibration:models} shows varying confidence intervals (CI) depending on the method.
+Doubly-robust methods provide the narrowest CIs, whereas the outcome-regression methods have the largest CI.
+The estimates of the forest models are closer to the consensus across prior studies (no effect) than the logistic regression indicating a better fit of non-linear relationships.
+We only report the first and last pre-treatment feature aggregation strategy, since detailed analysis showed little differences for other aggregations (\nameref{apd:detailed_results} for complete results, and \nameref{apd:vibration_analysis_for_aggregation} for a detailed study on aggregation choices).
+Both methodological studies \cite{naimi2023challenges} and consistency with published RCTs suggest to prefer doubly-robust approaches.

-\subsection{Treatment heterogeneity: Which treatment for a given sub-population?}
+\subsection{Step 5: Treatment heterogeneity -- Which treatment for a sub-population?}

-We now study treatment heterogeneity using the pipeline validated by confronting the vibration analysis to the literature: a study design avoiding immortal time bias, and the double machine learning model using forest for nuisances and a linear model for the final heterogeneity regression.
-We explore heterogeneity along four binary patient characteristics, displayed on Figure \ref{fig:albumin_for_sepsis:cate_results}.
-We find that albumin is beneficial with patient with septic shock before fluid administration, consistent with the \cite{caironi2014albumin} RCT.
-It is also beneficial for older patients (age >=60) and males, consistent with \citep{zhou2021early}, as well as white patients.
+With adequate choice of study design, confounding variables and causal estimator, the average treatment effect matches well published findings: Pooling evidence from high-quality RCTs, no effect of albumin in severe sepsis was demonstrated for both 28-day mortality (odds ratio (OR) 0.93, 95\% CI 0.80-1.08) and 90-day mortality (OR 0.88, 95\% CI 0.761.01) \cite{xu2014comparison}.
+Having validated the analytical pipeline, we can use it to inform decision-making.
+We explore heterogeneity along four binary patient characteristics, displayed in Figure \ref{fig:albumin_for_sepsis:cate_results}.
+We find that albumin is beneficial with patient with septic shock consistent with one RCT \cite{caironi2014albumin}.
+It is also beneficial for older patients (age >=60) and males. \nameref{apd:hte} details the heterogeneity analysis.